fruitcake/php-google-cloudprint/readme.md

 composer require fruitcakestudio/google-cloudprint:"^0.1"
 ```

-After updating composer, add the ServiceProvider to the providers array in config/app.php
+If you're using Laravel <5.5 then you need to add the ServiceProvider to the providers array in config/app.php
 ```sh
 'FruitcakeStudio\GoogleCloudPrint\ServiceProvider',
 ```